apache/incubator-kie-kogito-operator/README.md

 ## Prometheus Integration

+### Prometheus Annotations

-By default, if your Kogito Runtime Service has the [`monitoring-prometheus-addon`](https://github.com/kiegroup/kogito-runtimes/wiki/Configuration#enabling-metrics) dependency, the Kogito Operator will add annotations to the pod and service of the deployed application, for example:
+By default, if your Kogito Runtime Service has the [`monitoring-prometheus-addon`](https://github.com/kiegroup/kogito-runtimes/wiki/Configuration#enabling-metrics) dependency, metrics for the Kogito Service will be enabled.
+The Kogito Operator will add annotations to the pod and service of the deployed application, for example:

 ```yaml
 apiVersion: v1